gymnasium/exploring-ais-role-in-accessibility/README.md

 Seth Leblond: Much more clearly.

-Gentle.
+Seeing AI: Gentle.
 Take Picture button.

-And for Handwriting Mode to work, we just get ready with our Take Picture button.
+Seth Leblond: And for Handwriting Mode to work, we just get ready with our Take Picture button.
 We double tap.

 Seeing AI: Processing.
 A sunset pictorial.